 Over time, random draws will be 2 to 1 Male.
-No matter the number of different objects, any desired weighting can be achieved to any granularity.
+No matter the number of different objects, any desired weighting can be achieved to any level of granularity.

 Other types of draws make successive draws to capture every object in the set with/without repeating any entry.
 The concern now is what to return when there are more accesses than rows.